 Another great biking option is around Bear Island.
 Bear Island is a ten-minute ferry journey from the mainland.
 From Castletownbere cycle east on the R572, 4 Km to the small harbour to board Murphy’s ferry to Bear Island.
 The ferry lands at the village of Rerrin.
 Here there is a small shop and café.
 From Rerrin cycle east to explore the abandoned British Military Batteries.
 From the Military Batteries you can cycle the length of the island to its western tip.
 Although the island is hilly, most of the cycling is not too strenuous and any steep sections are easily walked.
 There are fantastic views out to the Atlantic, across to Sheep’s head and back to the mainland.
 The island roads are quiet, winding and in the spring and summer they are lined with wild flowers.
 All of this brings a sense of peace and tranquillity.
 From the western side of the island you can take a ferry with the Bear Island ferry company which returns to the town of Castletownbere.

-Beyond the Glass Adventure Tours favourite way to explore any region along Ireland’s Wild Atlantic Way including the Beara peninsula is through one of our hiking and cycling tours, this way we can get under the skin of its wildness and rugged beauty.
+Beyond the Glass Adventure Tours favourite way to explore any region along Ireland’s Wild Atlantic Way, including the Beara peninsula, is through one of our hiking and cycling tours.
+Our tours get under the skin of Irelands wildness and rugged beauty.
 If you are interested in joining our guided hiking and cycling tours of Ireland we would be delighted to hear from you.
-But no matter how you explore it or what it is that you are searching for, the Beara Peninsula will not leave you disappointed.
-Through the towns, the colourful villages and scattered through the countryside of Beara there are museums, cafes, art studios and unexpected treats that will keep you entertained while you explore and will have you longing to return once you leave.
+But no matter how you explore or what it is that you are searching for, the Beara Peninsula will not leave you disappointed and will have you longing to return long after you leave.